The Definitive Guide to Employer Branding

 Strong employer branding can increase your stock prices by 36%.

-As previously mentioned, there are many benefits of improving and maintaining a strong employer brand.
+As previously mentioned, there are many benefits to improving and maintaining a strong employer brand.
 Here we break down the top five those with strong brand reputations enjoy:

 The majority of job applicants use social media in their job search to research and conduct due diligence on a company’s reputation.
-Those with strong employers brands attract more job applicants and have an easier time landing top talent.
-Strong employer branding turns recruitment strategies from push to pull.
+Strong employer brands attract more job applicants and have an easier time landing top talent.
+Strong employer branding helps attract qualified candidates through social media recruitment strategies.